Travel Money: How much to budget for your 2026 Indonesian adventure

 We used DAMRI a total of six times (on Java and Lombok):

-• Terminal Bungurasih to Juanda International Airport, Surabaya (SUB) at a cost of IDR35,000/USD2.31 per person, and
+• Terminal Bungurasih to Juanda International Airport, Surabaya (SUB) at a cost of IDR35,000 per person, and

-Most of the time, we just turned up at the bus stop and were able to buy our tickets on the spot.
+Most of the time, we just showed up at the bus stop and bought our tickets on the spot.
 However, in one instance (from Malang to Wonokitri), the minibus was booked out (and the next one was not scheduled for another 12 hours).
-Thus, to not miss out again on our return journey, we asked our host in Wonokitri to book the tickets for us via the DAMRI app.
+Thus, to not miss out again on our return journey, we asked our host in Wonokitri to book the tickets for us via the DAMRI app (which we couldn’t access via our non-Indonesian phones).

-Apart from DAMRI, we also used local buses in Yogyakarta – at a cost of IDR3,600/USD0.24 per person per trip.
+Apart from DAMRI, we also used local buses in Yogyakarta at a cost of IDR3,600 per person per trip.

 DAMRI minbuses at Borobudur Bus Terminal

-DAMRI was our prefered bus operator in Indonesia with set schedules, super-affordable fares, clean vehicles and friendly drivers
+DAMRI was our prefered bus operator in Indonesia with super-affordable fares, clean vehicles and friendly drivers

 Boat Travel